Key Generation for Internet of Things: A Contemporary Survey: Key Generation Systems for IoT Devices

 \section{Key Generation Systems for IoT Devices}

 In this section, we survey the key generation systems for IoT devices based on the taxonomy in Fig.~\ref{fig:taxonomy}.
 Specifically, we discuss key generation systems based on the hardware or the channel used to collect information for generating keys.
 We divide them into six categories: radio, audio, IMU sensor, camera, miscellaneous hardware and hybrid approaches.
 We will survey the representative works of each category in turn.
-Without loss of generality, we adopt the notations commonly used in this field: Alice and Bob represent two legitimate devices that aim to generate the same key, and Eve represents an attacker trying to obtain the same key via different types of attacks.